nus-cs2113-AY2324S1/ip/docs/README.md

     What can I do for you?
     ____________________________________________________________
 ```
-1. Type commands below the horizontal line and press Enter to execute it. e.g. typing `help` and pressing `Enter` will open the help page.
+1. Type commands below the horizontal line and press Enter to execute it. (e.g. typing `help` and pressing `Enter` will open the help page).
 Some example commands you can try:
 - `list` : Lists all contacts.
 - `bye` : Exits the app.